electric-sql/electric/examples/supabase-basic/README.md

   </picture>
 </a>

-# ElectricSQL - Web example
+# ElectricSQL + Supabase (Postgres, Auth and Edge functions)

-This is an example web application using ElectricSQL in the browser with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite).
+This is an example web application using ElectricSQL in the browser with [wa-sqlite](https://github.com/rhashimoto/wa-sqlite), using self hosted [Supabase](http://supabase.com) with it's auth and edge functions.

+It demonstrates including Electric in a self hosted Supabase install, sharing Supabase Auth JWT token with Electric to authenticate, and initiating an "edge function" from a trigger on a table for server side processing.

+`./backend/` is based on the standard [self-hosted Supabase docker setup](https://supabase.com/docs/guides/self-hosting/docker), and electric included at the end of the `docker-compose.yml'.

+`./backend/volumes/functions/process/index.ts` is the edge function called from the trigger configured in `./db/migrations/02-create_process_item_trigger`, this demonstrates how server side processing of new records can be done.

 ## Instructions